 AUSTRALIAN MADE

-How To Take Care of a Dog Eye Infection
+How To Take Care of a Dog Eye Infection: A Complete Guide

 A condition such as pink eye or conjunctivitis can seriously damage the inner structures of your dog's eye if not treated on time.
-Symptoms of a dog eye infection often include inflammation, discharge, and redness.
-We have found some great health tips to help you understand how to clean a dog’s eye infection and take care of your pet.
+Symptoms of a dog eye infection often include inflammation, discharge and redness.
+We have found some great health tips to help you understand how to clean a dog's eye infection and take care of your pet with the love they deserve.

 If your pet has eye discharge, it might indicate an eye injury or infection.
 It's a good idea to take your dog to the vet to get to the root of the problem and prevent the loss of an eye or blindness.
 To know what you are dealing with, you'll first need to get familiar with common dog eye infection symptoms and conditions.

 Also known as excessive tearing, entropion results in smelly, stained fur or infected skin.
 Conditions such as corneal ulcers, allergies, inflammation or abnormal eyelashes are the main causes.
+According to the ACVO (American College of Veterinary Ophthalmologists) on entropion), this inward rolling of the eyelid can cause chronic pain and requires professional management.
 Treatment for excessive tearing depends on its cause and vets usually prescribe topical medications and antibiotics.

 Dog with irritated red eyes

-The first signs of a dog eye infection include tearing, bulging, and cloudy eyes.
-Glaucoma tends to cause a lot of pain, while veterinarians will try to manage the ocular pressure with drugs.
+The first signs of a dog eye infection include tearing, bulging and cloudy eyes.
+Glaucoma tends to cause a lot of pain because of the pressure buildup within the eye.
+Veterinarians will try to manage the ocular pressure with drugs, but this is considered a medical emergency.

 Cataracts are a common cause of worsening eyesight in canines, especially as they get older.
-You may notice signs like dogs cloudy eyes.
-While this condition is painless, it can lead to blindness.
+You may notice signs like dogs cloudy eyes, where the lens becomes opaque.
+While this condition is painless, it can lead to blindness if the light can no longer reach the retina.

 Symptoms of a Dog Eye Infection